BeyondScheme/BeyondScheme.github.io/_posts/2017-02-13-make-virtus-dry-to-speed-up-api.md

 # What are options to improve speed?

 I was wondering about a reasonable solution for my virtus performance issue.
 One of it that occurred was to switch to dry-rb but it would require more work to adjust the whole codebase to it.
 I decided to try to replace virtus value objects with [dry-struct](http://dry-rb.org/gems/dry-struct/) which is a gem built on top of [dry-types](http://dry-rb.org/gems/dry-types/) which provides virtus-like DSL for defining typed struct classes.
 One of nice virtus feature was input parameter sanitization and coercion.
-Dry-types provides that as well.
+Dry-types provides that as well but please note that coercions in dry-types are not an equivalent of what virtus does.
+You need to [pick types depending on your use case](http://dry-rb.org/gems/dry-types/built-in-types/).

 # Start with tests